“Live as if you were to die tomorrow. Learn as if you were to live forever.”Mahatma Gandhi

 - Read a book.
 Find a book at home that was collecting dust.
 Order a book on line (paper version, electronic version, or audio version).

 - Watch a documentary.
 With all the streaming services, there is no greater time to learn from the hours and hours of film which can teach us.

 - Interview an expert.
 Call up a friend who has knowledge or experience that you lack.
 Ask them questions, listen, and learn from their responses.

 - Listen to a new podcast.
 I have learned so much from listening to informative podcasts related to faith, money, marriage, leadership, and many other subjects.

 Here’s the bottom line, don’t waste this time.

 Until further notice, keep learning!

 Prayer: Don’t let me be complacent.
 Open my mind.
 Teach me what is right.

-Ponder & Discuss: How are you connecting with others while you’re maintaining your physical distance?
-(Please share your thoughts in the comments below.)
+Ponder & Discuss: What are you doing to learn these days?
+(Share your thoughts and ideas in the comments below.)